jendave/roll-table-importer/README.md

 Random Dungeons

 d10 This place is (or was) a...
+### Location \n Test
 A stronghold.
 A temple.
 A tomb.
 A prison.
 A mine.
 A lair.
 A palace.
 A storage vault.
 A sewer.
 A maze.

 d12 ...built by...
 An ancient dwarvish clan.
 An ancient elf prince.
 A powerful wizard.
 A dark sorceress.
 A foreign empire.
 An ambitious queen of old.
 Prosperous merchants.
 A powerful noble family.
 Religious zealots.
 An ancient race of giants.
 A tyrannical king of old.
 No one; it's a natural cave.

 d12 ...and located...
 Beneath a cold mountain.
 Beneath a fiery mountain.
 Near a well-traveled mountain pass.
 Deep within a forest.
 Deep within a desert.
 Beside the sea.
 On an island.
 Beneath a bustling city.
 Beneath the ruin of an ancient city.
 Beneath a well-known castle or monastery.
 Beneath a the ruin of an old castle or monastery.
 In a place reachable only by magic.

 d12 The place is currently occupied by...
 A dangerous outlaw.
 An elemental lord.
 A vampire.
 A lich.
 A demon.
 A devil.
 An orc warlord.
 A hobgoblin commander.
 An aberrant presence.
 A witch.
 A giant.
 A dragon.
 ```

 ### JSON